Futsy/ArenaTactics/README.md

 # ArenaTactics
-Simple webapplication to write down tactics for World of Warcraft.
+Simple webapplication to write down tactics for World of Warcraft arena.